German Green Belt: Conservation

 The diversity of the landscape is an important refuge and home to many plant and animal species: rare orchids like the lady's slipper, the clubtail dragonfly, the marsh fritillary, the whinchat, the red-backed shrike, the black stork, the kingfisher and the otter.

-Even though most of the Green Belt is owned by governmental and non-governmental organisations, still a huge part belongs to private owners.
+Even though most of the Green Belt is owned by governmental and non-governmental organisations, still a huge area belongs to private owners.

 Since November 2018 the complete Thuringian part of the Green Belt Germany is under protection as "Nationales Naturmonument" (National Nature Monument).
 In October 2019 the complete stretch of the Saxony-Anhalt border has been designated as well.
-The other bordering federal states also declared the aim to designate the Green Belt as National Nature Monument in the upcoming years.
+The other bordering federal states also declared the aim to designate the Green Belt as a National Nature Monument in the upcoming years.